nus-cs2103-AY2122S1/ip/docs/README.md

 Excellent!
 I've added this event:
 [E] [M] Eat dinner (at 2021-05-21 16:00)
 ```
-**If the user only specifies the time, but not the date, Tiger guesses that the date is today.**
+**If the user only specifies the time, but not the date, today's date will be used instead.**

 Example: `event eat dinner /at 16:00` creates a new Event named "eat dinner" at [today's date] 16:00.

-Expected outcome: (assume today's date is 2021-08-31).
+Expected outcome:
 ```
 Excellent!
 I've added this event:
 [E] [M] Eat dinner (at 2021-08-31 16:00)
 ```
-Much like Todos, you can also specify a priority for your events.
+Much like Todos, events can be assigned different priorities:

 Example: `event eat dinner /at 15:29 /priority L` creates a new event named "eat dinner" at [today's date] 16:00 of low priority.